-Important Notes about the 2024 Leapfrog ASC Survey
+Important Notes about the 2025 Leapfrog ASC Survey

-- 1. The Leapfrog ASC Survey is for ambulatory surgery centers (ASCs) and is not applicable to hospital outpatient departments (HOPDs).
-Most ambulatory surgery centers are certified by Medicare and assigned a 10-digit CMS Certification Number (nn-Cnnnnnnn).
-Surgery centers that operate as an outpatient department of a hospital and share a CMS Certification Number (nn-nnnn) with a hospital should submit a 2024 Leapfrog Hospital Survey.
+- The Leapfrog ASC Survey is for ambulatory surgery centers (ASCs) and is not applicable to hospital outpatient departments (HOPDs).
+Most ASCs are certified by Medicare and assigned a 10-digit CMS Certification Number (nn-Cnnnnnn).
+Surgery centers that operate as an outpatient department of a hospital and share a CMS Certification Number (nn-nnnn) with a hospital should submit a 2025 Leapfrog Hospital Survey.
 If you have questions about which Survey to submit, please contact the Leapfrog Help Desk. - 2.
-To participate in the Leapfrog ASC Survey, ASCs must currently be performing procedures in one or more of the following specialties:
+To participate in the Leapfrog ASC Survey, ASCs must perform procedures in one or more of the following specialties: - Ophthalmology Orthopedics Otolaryngology Gastroenterology General Surgery Urology Neurological Surgery Obstetrics and Gynecology Plastic and Reconstructive Surgery